 You’ll want to keep an eye on how your FAQs are performing against your conversation/ticket volume, paying close attention to their relevance as your product or company changes over time.
 In this case, metrics are your best friend.

+At Kayako, we add to and edit [Kayako’s FAQs] on a rolling basis, but in an ideal world, we’d do an FAQ audit once a year and make sure everything’s still relevant and up-to-date.
 Auditing is a great way to evaluate and trim down your FAQ section to a manageable collection.
 You can delete irrelevant articles or combine similar topics if they’re best suited as a knowledge base article.